 In 1547 iron smelting was being carried out at Mwynddu by William Herbert.
 He had received charters granted by Henry VIII and Edward VI.
-Originally the mines were possibly open cast and drift workings in the vicinity of Mwyndy House, roughly where the industrial estate is presently.
+Originally the mines were possibly open cast and drift workings in the vicinity of Mwyndy House, roughly where the modern Mwyndy industrial estate and ponds are now.

 They were known as Mwynddu pits.